 Santa Cruz is known for its phenomenal wildlife viewing opportunities.
 Year-round whale watching, birding, otters, tide pooling, and forest wildlife have put Santa Cruz County on the map for many nature enthusiasts!
-But in December, January and February there seems to be a crescendo of wildlife that make Santa Cruz a wintertime must-see!
+But in November, December, January, and February there seems to be a crescendo of wildlife that make Santa Cruz a wintertime must-see!
 Migrating gray whales, wintering monarchs, King Tides, elephant seals, and upwards of 400 species of birds make these months the perfect time to get out and enjoy nature.
-So check out some of our wintertime wildlife must-sees below, grab a FREE Wildlife Watch Kit, and book your winter getaway to Santa Cruz!
+So check out some of our wintertime wildlife must-sees below, grab a FREE Wildlife Watch Kit, and book your winter getaway to Santa Cruz County!

 And please remember to always explore safely – preserve, protect, and respect the wildlife!

 Winter is known for its frequent sightings of California Gray Whales as 20,000 of these giants pass through the Monterey Bay on their annual winter migration from the cold arctic waters, to the warm lagoons of the Baja Peninsula.
 Santa Cruz Whale Watching says, from December – April, “the chance of sighting the Gray Whales at this time is very high, somewhere around 90%!”
 That’s some good odds!
 Catch sight of these magnificent creatures this winter and other sea life by taking a whale watching tour or a sailing charter on a luxury yacht.
 An abundance of sea otters, dolphins, porpoises, sea lions, humpbacks (which are pretty much year-round) and a variety of ocean birds can be spotted as well in the unique ecosystem of the Monterey Bay.
 Check out NOAA‘s Seasons in the Sea for a month-to-month look at what marine life is in season.
-And be sure to check out this blog for information on taking a whale watching and sea life excursion in Santa Cruz County.
+And be sure to read this blog for information on taking a whale watching and sea life excursion in Santa Cruz County.

 Located along the Pacific Flyway on California’s spectacular Central Coast, Santa Cruz County is a premier birding destination.
 Its rich diversity of habitats attract upwards of 400 species of resident and migratory birds.
 You’ll find Snowy Plover skittering across the sandy beaches at Pajaro Dunes.
 Waterfowl dive and dabble at Wetlands of Watsonville’s freshwater marshes.
 Hummingbirds dart among the exotic flora at the Arboretum at UCSC.
 And at the renowned Elkhorn Slough National Estuarine Research Reserve, you can walk the trails or kayak the waters to see over 340 different species of birds that pass through or find permanent refuge at the slough.